-2011 marks the centenary of the institution of The Memorial of Merit.
-In 1910 Captain Henry Stuart Wheatly-Crowe, desiring a church honours system for the Anglican Communion, submitted the Statutes and Constitution of the Memorial to Archbishop Randall Davidson, the 96th Archbishop of Canterbury.
-Having received approval from the Archbishop, the Statutes and Constitution of the Memorial were set before HM King Edward VII.
+In 1910 Captain Henry Stuart Wheatly-Crowe desiring a church honours system for the Anglican Communion submitted with the support of HM the Queen’s Grandfather, the 14th Earl of Strathmore and Kinghorne, the Statutes and Constitution of the Memorial to the 96th Archbishop of Canterbury, Randall Davidson.
+Having received approval from the Primate, the Statutes and Constitution of the Memorial were set before HM King Edward VII.
 With the King’s approbation the Memorial was instituted the following year.

 The Constitution and Statutes of 1911 direct that the Memorial is “to be offered as a token of regard and honour to members of the Church of England, and the churches in communion therewith, who have served the church in some especial way”.